This post was updated on September 29, 2020 to reflect changes since the initial announcement.

-Thirteen educators from nine states will come together this month to kick off our new Personalized Learning Community fellowship.
+Thirteen educators from 10 states will convene virtually next week to kick off our new Personalized Learning Community fellowship.
+Originally planned to launch in March 2020, the kickoff of this fellowship was rescheduled due to COVID-19.

-These fellows, each leading change through their unique roles, will work together and with KnowledgeWorks to design a peer-to-peer learning community for instructional coaches, building leaders and educators working to scale personalized, competency-based learning.
+Now, through the Personalized Learning Community Fellowship, these leaders will work together with KnowledgeWorks to design a peer-to-peer learning community for instructional coaches, building leaders and educators working to scale personalized, competency-based learning.

 Over the course of six months, Personalized Learning Community Fellows will collaborate to: